rossbar/elegant-scipy/README.md

 Building the book on Windows is likely to be challenging because we developed the build process on Mac and Linux.
-However, you should still be able to create conda environments (see "Installing dependencies", above), and run notedown, to make the Jupyter notebooks (see "Building the IPython notebooks", above).
+However, you should still be able to create conda environments (see "Installing dependencies", above), and run notedown, to make the Jupyter notebooks (see "Building the Jupyter notebooks", above).

 If you encounter any problems, please
 [raise an issue!](https://github.com/elegant-scipy/elegant-scipy/issues/new)

 ## Building the complete book

-We are using `notedown` to convert a markdown file to an IPython notebook, run it, and then convert to html.
+We are using `notedown` to convert a markdown file to a Jupyter notebook, run it, and then convert to html.
 For ease of use, this is done using a Makefile.